sandeepbhardwaj/sandeepbhardwaj.github.io/_posts/2025-12-03-singleton-pattern-java-configuration-registry.md

 That way the singleton is a startup detail, not a deep runtime dependency.

 That distinction is what usually separates acceptable singleton usage from the kind that makes a codebase harder to test and reason about.

 ---

+## Debug Steps

+Debug steps:

+- confirm the singleton is immutable after construction
+- verify tests do not depend on hidden state left by previous test cases
+- inspect whether `getInstance()` is being used as a shortcut instead of proper dependency wiring
+- check whether different classloaders or test runners create multiple logical singleton instances

+---